cytora/pycon-nlp-in-10-lines/README.md

     virtualenv -p python3 venv
     source venv/bin/activate

-If you are using the Miniconda release of Python, you can use [conda virtual environments](http://conda.pydata.org/docs/using/envs.html) so your virtual environments will be slightly different.
+If you are using the Miniconda release of Python, you can use [conda virtual environments](http://conda.pydata.org/docs/using/envs.html) so your virtual environment setup will be slightly different.

 	conda create --name venv python=3
 	source activate venv